 Entering the gallery there is a sense of entering a sanctuary for seeing, a space to be explored and contemplated.
 The works exhibited are placed intentionally and in relationship to each other so that the individual works, while significant in themselves, also help to shape a larger experience.
 The writing on the walls suggest a context or question through which to view the work.

 Each of the five galleries invites quiet, unrushed observation.
-The E.J.
-Gold Gallery also makes available a collection of art books for visitors to sit and view.
+The Library Gallery also makes available a collection of art books for visitors to sit and view.

 To see an update of what is currently showing in the five galleries, please see Events.